July 23, 2020

-Microlearning, a subset of eLearning, has become increasingly popular as a tool to train employees.
+Microlearning, a subset of eLearning, has become increasingly popular as a tool to train employees in learning environments.
 As the name implies, microlearning breaks complicated information down into bite-sized chunks.
 These ‘chunks’ are highly-targeted lessons that are easier to digest and therefore, easier to retain and remember later.
-Learning and Development professionals cite microlearning as being their favourite training method, specifically because employees ask for it.
+Learning and Development professionals and trainers cite microlearning as being their favorite compliance training method, specifically because employees ask for it.
 Longer courses are not only more challenging to digest and retain, but taking them also requires a greater time commitment than some employees are willing to give.

 Microlearning may seem to be too perfect to be true, and in a way, it is.
-Although it is very good at training employees, it should not be a band-aid solution to all of a corporation’s training woes.
-Rather, microlearning might work better as part of a blended learning solution, for example.
+Although it is very good at employee training, it should not be a band-aid solution to all of a corporation’s training woes.
+Rather, microlearning might work better as part of a blended learning solution or a course management system, for example.

 The strength of microlearning comes in its delivery of bite-sized lessons that are highly targeted, and on very niche subjects.
 Effective for small bursts of knowledge, for teaching subjects that take a long time to master, introducing microlearning as part of a blended learning solution is preferable.

 Microlearning does do some things very well.
 For one, it is very good at engaging participants.
-Incorporating microlearning into a course can sometimes double or even triple completion rates.
+Incorporating microlearning into a course coupled with instructional design principles can sometimes double or even triple completion rates.

 People are more likely to retain information that they learned if they are engaged with the content.
 This can be done by ensuring that the material is relevant to the audience, therefore ensuring they have at least a modicum of interest in wanting to find out more.
 Microlearning also has the advantage of being supported by a mobile-based platform, which means that information can be displayed in a way that is visually striking and therefore, more memorable.

 The solution?
 Keep reintroducing the lessons in small increments, and repeat them over and over.
 This commits the knowledge to long-term memory instead of short-term memory, where it is more likely to be lost.
-And with the introduction of smartphones and other personal mobile devices, everyone has access to their courses right in their pocket.
+And with the introduction of learning software that is compatible with smartphones and other personal mobile devices, everyone has access to their online courses right in their pocket.
 Spaced repetition and microlearning make a great combination.
-Lessons are retaken at increasing intervals until knowledge is fully embedded in long-term memory.
-The more frequently a lesson is retaken, the better the knowledge retention is and the less frequently the repeated learning needs to occur.
-By combining this practice while using microlearning on mobile applications, the retention level can fend off the forgetting curve and keep information firmly locked into memory for a while.
+Learning programs are retaken at increasing intervals until knowledge is fully embedded in long-term memory.
+The more frequently a lesson is retaken, the better the knowledge retention is, and the less frequently the repeated learning needs to occur.
+By combining this practice while using microlearning on elearning mobile apps, the retention level can fend off the forgetting curve and keep information firmly locked into memory for a while.

-Instead of viewing microlearning as the end-all of workplace training, it’s better if instead it is seen as a fundamental part, but not the whole.
+Instead of viewing microlearning as the end-all of workplace training, it’s better if instead it is seen as a fundamental part of corporate training, but not the whole.
 When combined with gamification, spaced repetition and mobile learning, microlearning packs a big punch, especially in ensuring information learned is retained.

-Are you interested in learning more about the benefits of mobile learning?
-Visit EdApp today to see how they can help.
-EdApp’s multi-award-winning mobile app is the new standard in eLearning and offers support for microlearning, mobile learning, spaced repetition and gamification.
+Are you interested in learning more about mobile learning examples?
+Visit EdApp learning management system today to see how they can help.
+EdApp’s multi-award-winning elearning mobile app is the new standard in eLearning and offers support for micro learning, mobile learning, spaced repetition and gamification.